vercel-community/rust/README.md

 # linker = "x86_64-unknown-linux-gnu-gcc"
 ```

-You then can build the file and trigger the deployment with the Vercel CLI
+You then can build the file and trigger the deployment with the Vercel CLI.

 ```shell
 vercel build && vercel deploy --prebuilt